-This wonderful soup is in the category of recipes for gently cleansing and renewing the body in Spring, or whenever you feel weak or are recovering from illness.
+Vegan Sea and Land Vegetable Soup for Spring is a gentle way to cleanse and renew the body in Spring, or whenever you feel weak or are recovering from illness.
 It relies on the deep flavors of root vegetables, sea vegetables, and shitake mushroom.
 It is a simple soup with subtle flavors to be savored slowly and mindfully.

 Shitake mushrooms are an excellent fragrant mushroom that in Chinese Herbal Medicine are used to strengthen the stomach and intestines, invigorate the blood, fortify the bones, and re-enforce the Qi and Yang of the body.
 The Qi and Yang are, among other things, in charge of the Immune System.

 Indeed the polysaccharide found in Shitake, Lentinan, can induce interferon and promote T-lymphocyte and macrophage activity.
 They are rich in vitamins B1 and B2; contain calcium, phosphorus, potassium, and iron; and 7 amino acids.
 They are also one of the few known vegan and kosher sources of Vitamin D. 1.

 Regular consumption of Shitake mushrooms is used in Chinese Dietary Therapy to protect against colds and flu, to fortify our “righteous Qi, , and to promote longevity.
 It is traditional to consume it in soups, sometimes with other herbs like Ginseng, Dang Gui, or Astragalus, for this purpose.
 Studies in Japan have shown that shitake is also useful for lowering cholesterol

 While you can get fresh Shitake at the market, grown in the USA, somehow the dried ones from Japan, (not China) have a stronger fragrance and darker color.
 They may be a different variety, or could just have better growing conditions.
 I know the fresh ones here in California are typically grown indoors.